Sugar Review - Colin Farrell's Apple TV+ Noir Series Demands Attention

 - "Sugar" on Apple TV+ offers a captivating noir detective series with star power and an intriguing plot.

-- The show follows private investigator John Sugar as he uncovers secrets within the Siegel family while searching for a missing granddaughter.
+- The series follows private investigator John Sugar as he uncovers secrets within the Siegel family while searching for a missing granddaughter.

-- The visual execution of "Sugar" is unique, blending elements of classic noir films with modern storytelling techniques.
+- The visual execution of "Sugar" is unique, incorporating cinematic elements and paying homage to classic noir films.

 It’s been a while since a noir detective series strutted its way onto the screen and reeled in the viewers with its web of mystery.
 Yet, Apple TV+’s Sugar not only has the star power to attract the eyeballs, but also a genuinely intriguing plot underneath the glossy exterior.
 There’s a strong sense that all is not what it seems here, and that’s the best part about it as it leaves open the possibility for the wildest plot twists and turns.